JumpCloud is a Directory-as-a-Service. Zeplin's SAML SSO and user provisioning with SCIM are confirmed to work with JumpCloud.

 Log in to Zeplin (https://app.zeplin.io) as an Owner/Administrator for your Zeplin Organization.

-Click the “+” button to create a new Application, and select click the “configure” button next to the SAML logo, which is usually the first template option in the list
+Click the “+” button to create a new Application, and select the [ Custom SAML App ] button at the bottom of the page

-Choose and enter a unique IDP ENTITY ID according to your company’s standards
+Enter a unique IdP Entity ID according to your company’s standards

 Choose and complete the IDP URL according to your company’s standards.